A crackdown on Germany’s deathtrap vintage elevators has spurred a grassroots resistance movement to save them, and it looks like the people have won.

 Named after the Lord’s Prayer, about 250 “paternoster” elevators still operate in Germany.
 The cabins, only large enough to hold one or two people at a time, have no doors.
 They move up and down through the building shaft in a continuous loop, and every few seconds, another cabin comes to each floor.

 Efficiency is the main argument for the paternoster, followed closely by nostalgia as well as a taste for adventure.
 Riding a paternoster is no time to be staring at your smartphone: One must pay attention to the timing of your step out the door, lest you be squished.
-On June 24, the Labor Ministry bowed to public pressure and announced it would allow paternosters to remain in service.

 Fear of injury has led federal labor minister Andrea Nahles to start limiting the paternoster’s use: In 2010, she proposed that only trained employees be allowed to use the elevators.
 Indeed, as of June 1 this year, paternosters are no longer supposed to be open to public use.